CptGummiball/SuperHoppersWebUI/README.md

 ✅ **Live Data:** Nearly Real-time information to keep users updated on the status and performance of their Super Hoppers.

-✅ **Individual User Interfaces:** Each user gets a dedicated and personalized UI, ensuring a customized experience tailored to their specific Super Hopper configurations.

 **Variable Width for Responsive Display:** The UI is designed to adapt to different screen sizes, ensuring a seamless and correct display on all devices.

 ✅ **Internal Web Server:** The project includes an internal web server to facilitate communication and data transfer between the Minecraft server and the web interface.

 **External Hosting:** Easily deploy the web interface on external hosting platforms for accessibility and convenience.

-✅ **Multi-Language Support:** Users can choose from multiple languages to enhance accessibility and user experience.
+**Multi-Language Support:** Users can choose from multiple languages to enhance accessibility and user experience.

-✅ **Item Icons:** Integrate icons for a visual representation of items, making it easier for users to identify and manage Super Hopper configurations.
+**Item Icons:** Integrate icons for a visual representation of items, making it easier for users to identify and manage Super Hopper configurations.
 ## Setup

 1. **Install SuperHoppers:**